cordalo-ch/cordalo-template/README.md

 ./cleanAll.sh
 ```

 Be patient!
-I can take upto some minutes to due issues of starting nodes in parallel.
-The scripts are re-trying to start until all is done and up.
+I can take upto some minutes due to issues in the official CORDA starting procedures of nodes running in parallel.
+The scripts are re-trying until all is up and running.
+The webservers are started after the nodes.
+If everything is done, the scripts stops and shows the following
 ```
 ---------------------------------------
 CORDA and Webservers are UP and running